Best Web Scrapers

 2. Use Proxies When You Can

 The only way that Craigslist has to identify a scraper is to observe that the same IP address is accessing various pages again and again, in a really short amount of time.

-This is why using a proxy is so fundamental, as it will funnel traffic through a rotating selection of web servers, which filter the origin point of the website.
+This is why using a Craigslist proxy is so fundamental, as it will funnel traffic through a rotating selection of web servers, which filter the origin point of the website.

 This means that it’s impossible for Craigslist to keep track of the IP address that you’re using, because it is changing all the time.

-One thing to note here is that you will need to work out how to filter your scraper through a proxy.
+One thing to note here is that you will need to work out how to filter your Craigslist scraper through a proxy.

 3. Collate and Harvest Data

 Once you have set your web scraper up, and decided which proxy to use with it, then you will be ready to scrape.
 All you’ve got to do is run it and collect the data.

-This is why it’s a lot safer to use Craigslist data for personal use, as the worst they can do is block your IP address, which isn’t going to matter at all if you are using a proxy.
+This is why it’s a lot safer to use a Craigslist scraper to scrape data for personal use, as the worst they can do is block your IP address, which isn’t going to matter at all if you are using a proxy.
 Good luck!